 In which we explore permutations in more detail.

-- Theorem 9: Every permutation in can be written as a product of disjoint cycles.
+- Theorem 9: Every permutation can be written as a product of disjoint cycles.
 Moreover, this is unique up to cycling elements within cycles and permuting the order of the cycles.
 To check existence (of decomposition as a product of disjoint cycles), we considered the orbit of some , which is permuted via a cycle, and then considered orbits of new elements until there were none left.
 Note that the process is guaranteed to terminate because we have only finitely many elements to consider so at some point the disjoint cycles will use them all up.
-To check uniqueness, we took two equal products of disjoint cycles and showed that in fact they are the same (up to shuffling cycles and cycling cycles), by considering what they do to 1 and then to other elements.
+To check uniqueness, we took two equal products of disjoint cycles and showed that in fact they are the same (up to shuffling cycles and cycling cycles), by considering what they to do and then to other elements.

 - Definition of the cycle type of a permutation.

 - Proposition 10: Let be written as as a product of disjoint cycles.
 For , let have length .
 Then the order of is .
 The proof is a good exercise.

 - Definition of what it means for two permutations to be conjugate.

 - Lemma 11: Let be a cycle, and take .
 Then .
 This is an exercise on Sheet 2.